RonniKahalani/ATMStateMachine/README.md

 Also help the student understand UML tools line PlantUHL (effective text based UML modelling) and Visual Paradigm (graphical interface)

 ## The Learning Process
-- Give every student a chance to think on their own in silence with no digital device, trying to identify the different states an ATM switches between.
+Give every student a chance to think on their own in silence with no digital device, trying to identify the different states an ATM switches between.
-### After 5 minutes
+After some time the student gather in their teams and share their findings

 ## The introduction
 Explain the UML State Machine diagram its notations, transitions, activities/actions, conditions and alike.